sematext/docs/docs/monitoring/inventory.md

 ### Inventory Info

-The Inventory Info information provides a summarized view of your inventory information allowing you to see:
+The consolidated infrastructure inventory provides insight into:

 - Number of different packages in your monitored environment
 - Number of different OS distributions